 Legato Living Successfully Leverages the Franchise Expertise of “A Place at Home”

 About 10 years ago Jared Evanich and Dustin Distefano started an in-home care agency called A Place at Home.
 Franchising began about four years ago.
-In their growth plan they set out to find home-like facilities for people who could no longer stay safe in their own homes any longer, but wanted to stay out of a big box facility or nursing home.
+In their growth plan, they set out to find home-like facilities for people who could no longer stay safe in their own homes but wanted to stay out of a big-box facility or nursing home.